esheldon/nsim/config/README.md

   errors in those priors, just made easier to maintain

 * general comments so far
-    - I have demonstrated that taking bad guesses (draw from priors) works well at low s/n where the noise is high so even the bad guess isn't far from the truth relative to the error; at high s/n I suspect slow burnin is a problem.

-      It is I think reasonable to move away from drawing from priors for simple models, and for the purposes of testing *how well this can work*, draw from truth.

-      for the purposes of how to work with real data we can guess based on the maximum likelihood solution

-    - the error bars seem over-estimated
+    - get basically same results for draw priors, truth, maxlike

-    - I see a "wave" pattern as a function of s/n
+    - I see a "wave" pattern as a function of s/n.
+I think this was bad seeds.
+      Turns out mtrand uses /dev/urandom.
+Had to replace emcee._random with my own.

         - gg04rtest
             - using guess around the truth to see if the wave disappears.
 If